needle-mirror/com.unity.netcode/Documentation~/ghost-snapshots.md

 ### __Optimization Mode__ options

-* __Dynamic__: The ghost is optimized for a small snapshot size when both changing and not changing.
+* __Dynamic__: This is the default setting.
+Use this when you expect the ghost to change often.
+The ghost is optimized for a small snapshot size when both changing and not changing.
-* __Static__: The ghost isn't optimized for a small snapshot size when changing, but isn't sent at all when it's not changing.
+* __Static__: Use this when you expect the ghost to change infrequently.
+The ghost isn't optimized for a small snapshot size when changing, but isn't sent at all when it's not changing.

 ## Structural changes on instantiated ghosts